CEPP-KMITL/ThaiRoad-Spark/README.md

 # TRAVIST-Spark

-A big data service for TRAVIST made up of Apache Spark on bitnami docker
+A big data service for TRAVIST made up of Apache Spark on bitnami Docker

 ## Roadmap